chrischiedo/d2curriculum/src/modules/4/capstone-project.md

 ## **Overview**

 At Andela, we believe in the Learning-by-Doing philosophy.
-This capstone project gives you a chance to put into practice all the concepts gained by goong through this Curriculum.
+This capstone project gives you a chance to put into practice all the concepts gained by going through this Curriculum.

 ## **Learning Outcomes**
 ### **At the end of this module, the learner should be able to:**